-The camera lens for the camera is located on the trunk.
-Keep the lens clean so that the video image remains clear and undistorted.
+The lens for the camera is located on the liftgate.
+Keep the lens clean so the video image remains clear and undistorted.
 Clean the lens with a soft, lint-free cloth and non-abrasive cleaner.

-Note: If the camera system image is not clear or seems distorted, it may be covered with water droplets, snow, mud or any other substance.
-If this occurs, clean the camera lens before using the reverse camera system.
+Note: If the camera image is not clear or seems distorted, it may be covered with water droplets, snow, mud or any other substance.
+If this occurs, clean the camera lens before using the reverse camera.

-WARNING: The camera system is a reverse aid supplement device that still requires the driver to use it in conjunction with the rearview mirror and the side mirrors for maximum coverage.
+WARNING: The camera is a reverse aid supplement device that still requires the driver to use it in conjunction with the rearview mirror and the side mirrors for maximum coverage.

-WARNING: Objects that are close to either corner of the bumper or under the bumper, might not be seen on the screen due to the limited coverage of the camera system.
+WARNING: Objects that are close to either corner of the bumper or under the bumper, might not be seen on the screen due to the limited coverage of the camera.